tnbred/finestlife/whisky/_posts/2014-07-12-highland-park-12.markdown

 #Color
-amber with hints of red.
+Amber with hints of red.

 #Summary